spatie/laravel-csp/README.md

 ### Creating policies

-In the `policy` key of the `csp` config file is set to `\Spatie\Csp\Policies\Basic::class` by default.
+In the `policy` key of the `csp` config file is set to `\Spatie\Csp\Policies\BasicPolicy::class` by default.
 This class allows your site to only use images, scripts, form actions of your own site.
 This is how the class looks:

 ```php
 namespace App\Support;